A User-driven Design Framework for Robotaxi: FINDINGS

 \subsubsection{Privacy perception}

-They typically expressed indifference toward privacy issues rather than active resistance.
+Participants typically expressed indifference toward privacy issues rather than active resistance.
 The attitude was grounded in the belief that ``There is no privacy anymore.''
-P04 pointed out that \textit{``Surveillance is ubiquitous in shopping malls and mobile applications, often without explicit or meaningful notice.''} Against this backdrop, robotaxi monitoring feels unexceptional.
+P04 pointed out that \textit{``Surveillance is ubiquitous in shopping malls and mobile applications, often without explicit or meaningful notice.''} Against this backdrop, robotaxi monitoring felt unexceptional.
 Some users argued that they would simply avoid engaging in private or sensitive behaviors inside a robotaxi.
 P05 said, \textit{``I’m just taking a ride, that’s all.
 I don’t mind, because knowing the car records audio and video, I wouldn’t express anything private in the first place.
-I don’t care about the monitoring or audio recording.''}
+I don’t care about the monitoring or audio recording.''} Some participants even misunderstood the in-cabin cameras, stating, \textit{``That camera is for calls, so it doesn’t record anything.''} (P07).

 Participants’ privacy indifference was further reinforced by a perceived low individual data value, especially under large-scale data collection.
-As P04 noted, \textit{``Unlike a human driver who might directly hear and remember our personal conversations, robotaxis collect massive volumes of data, e.g., tens of terabytes per day, where no one cares about what a particular passenger did at a specific moment.''} Some users further expressed that \textit{``Our lives are too boring to be worth monitoring''} (P06), or \textit{``I don't even understand why the system would need to collect such data.''} (P04).
-Some participants even misunderstood the in-cabin cameras, stating, \textit{``That camera is for calls, so it doesn’t record anything, right?''} (P07).
+As P04 noted, \textit{``Unlike a human driver who might directly hear and remember our personal conversations, robotaxis collect massive volumes of data, e.g., tens of terabytes per day, where no one cares about what a particular passenger did at a specific moment.''} Some users further expressed that \textit{``Our lives are too boring to be worth monitoring.''} (P06), or \textit{``I don't even understand why the system would need to collect such data.''} (P04).
+A potential underlying reason for privacy indifference was that users felt they had little control over their privacy.
+P05 said, \textit{``Even if I'm uncomfortable with data collection, I cannot realistically opt out, since in-cabin audio and video recording is here.''}

-Notably, even when participants felt uneasy about data collection, they emphasized a lack of agency over privacy.
-P05 said, \textit{``Even if I'm uncomfortable with data collection, I cannot realistically opt out, since in-cabin audio and video recording is here.''} Moreover, users contrasted this with traditional taxis driven by humans.
-P09 mentioned, \textit{``In a human-driven vehicle, I can choose what to disclose in conversation, and thus retain control over their privacy.
-In robotaxis, however, continuous recording shifts control to the system operator.
-Once I grant access by riding, the data is no longer in my hands.''}